tastycode-dev/tastycode-dev.github.io/_posts/2023-10-01-tasty-gpu-pricing-derivatives-on-a-budget.md

 single machine</u>.
 In addition, there is no need to setup a network, manage software on various machines, and hire an army of devops to automate all that.

-This gives extra 3-5x cost reduction in favour of GPU.
+This gives extra 3-5x cost reduction in favor of GPU.

 **Cheap to upgrade.** PCI-E standard is backward compatible, so that new GPU cards are still run on
 <u>old machines</u>.
 Below is the same benchmark run on a much older machine with dual